21 Then Peter came up and said to him: Lord, how many times is my brother

 contest] to sin against me and am I to forgive him?
 Up to 7 times?

-22 Jesus said to him: I say to you, not, Up to 7 times [of the Kingdom maledictions], but, Up to 77 times [of the contest in Pentecosts from 2006Sivan12, the first prediction failure, to 2016Shebat21, the 2nd answer, the first non failure.
+22 Jesus said to him: I say to you, not, Up to 7 times [of the Kingdom maledictions], but, Up to 77 times [of the contest in Pentecosts from 2006Sivan12, the first prediction failure, to 2016Shebat21, the completed 1st answer answer (although still a prediction failure.
+It had the 24th Baalian Pentecost and the 78th God testing Pentecost).
 The contest is a test on Jehovah which is a sin against him and against Peter who is the Lord of the 1NC reserves.
 Actually 77x is a failure to success period being the length of the line from Adam to Jesus via Immanuel].

-77 compared to 7 yields 11x. these are years from 2006Iyyar14 the first Passover in Laodicea attended by 1NC reserves to 2017Iyyar14, the 3rd Watchtower Passover, the last Passover that 1NC reserves can be sacrificed at.
+But then 77x compared to 7x yields 11x.
+These are years from 2006Iyyar14 the first Passover divided in Laodicea attended by 1NC reserves to 2017Iyyar14, the first united Passover between the Laodicean 1NC reserves and the LWs.

 23 That is why the kingdom of the heavens has become like a man, a king, that wanted to settle accounts with his slaves.